Sowin, Opole Voivodeship

-The village has an approximate population of 400.

 History

 In the 10th century the area became part of the emerging Polish state, and later on, it was part of Poland, Bohemia (Czechia), Prussia, and Germany.
 In 1936, during a massive Nazi campaign of renaming of placenames, the village was renamed to Annahof to erase traces of Polish origin.
-During World War II, the Germans operated the E574 forced labour subcamp of the nearby Stalag VIII-B/344 prisoner-of-war camp at a local joinery factory.
+During World War II, the German administration operated the E574 forced labour subcamp of the nearby Stalag VIII-B/344 prisoner-of-war camp at a local joinery factory.
 After Germany's defeat in the war, in 1945, the village became again part of Poland.

 Transport

 There is a train station in Sowin, and the Voivodeship road 405 passes through the village.